apify/actor-vector-database-integrations/README.md

    Folder: actors/pgvector
    ```

-1. Test the actor on the Apify platform
+1. Test the Actor on the Apify platform